- Introduction to Balsamiq Cloud

 Note: You can undo this action by using the undo command (CTRL/⌘+Z) three times.

-The alternate that was promoted is retained in case you want to preserve it as part of the change history.
-Otherwise you can discard it.
+Both the alternate that was promoted and the former official version are retained in case you want to preserve them as part of the change history.
+Otherwise you can discard them.

 You can duplicate alternates from the contextual menu.
 Doing this will create a new, randomly named alternate that is an exact copy of the alternate you chose to duplicate.